emosheeep/vite-plugin-lib-inject-css/README.md

   <img alt="bundle size" src="https://img.shields.io/bundlephobia/minzip/circular-dependency-scanner">
 </div>

-Out-of-box and zero configuration circular dependencies detector 📦, with both JavaScript API and Command Line Tool.
+Out-of-box circular dependencies detector, with both JavaScript API and Command Line Tool built in, support all file types we used in common like `.js,.jsx,.ts,.tsx,.mjs,.cjs,.vue`.

+Pull out `import/require/export` path from files and revert it into to real path (if aliased) with path alias configurations, then calculate the circles among and print which with colors.

 English | [中文](./README.zh_CN.md)

 # Features

+- 📦 All file types support.
 - 💡 Friendly Command Line Tool.
 - 🛠️ Fully Typed JavaScript APIs and Prompts.
 - 🌩 Tiny, Pretty, Fast and Reliable.